hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 GND goes to our ground net.

-Mark VBUS with a net, and then run it through a diode to the VCC net, which powers everything else on this board.
+Mark VBUS with a net, and then run it through a diode [Search: D] to the VCC net, which powers everything else on this board.

 Since we will be powering a bunch of LEDs, I picked a big diode JLCPCB had as a basic part, C35722.
+Set the *value* field to the part number so you can find it later.
 This diode prevents current from going back into your computer if both USB and 5V pins are plugged in.

-Then, to tell the USB-C port that we are drawing power from it, CC1 and CC2 have to each be connected through separate 5.1k resistors to ground.
+Then, to tell the USB-C port that we are drawing power from it, CC1 and CC2 have to each be connected through separate 5.1k resistors to ground[^4].
 That tells the USB-C power adapter that we can draw up to 5V 3A.

 You can download the KiCAD CH340N footprint here: [ch340n.kicad_sym](https://cloud-b6v3rkn29-hack-club-bot.vercel.app/0ch340n.kicad_sym).
 Then, put it in your project folder and add it to your symbol library in Preferences > Manage Symbol Libraries > Project Specific Libraries.

 ![](https://cloud-j48wmzjac-hack-club-bot.vercel.app/87.1.webp)
 ![](https://cloud-j48wmzjac-hack-club-bot.vercel.app/97.2.webp)

 ![image](https://cloud-iztw9b588-hack-club-bot.vercel.app/17.webp)

 Now, we can connect our UART chip, the CH340N.
 Both D+ and D- from the USB-C connector go to D+/- on the CH340N.
 As specified in its datasheet, both V3 and VCC get 100nF decoupling capacitors.
 RTS goes to RESET through another 100nF capacitor; this capacitor makes the RESET pin briefly pulse low instead of staying low forever (avoiding bootlooping the MCU).

-RXD and TXD (USB directionality), are connected to their microcontroller pins D1 (MCU's TX) and D0 (MCU's RX) respectively with some status LEDs.
+RXD and TXD (USB directionality), are connected to their microcontroller pins D1 (MCU's TX) and D0 (MCU's RX) respectively with some status LEDs [Search: LED, Value: GREEN/YELLOW].

+[^4]: 5k1 is just a concise and clear EE way of saying 5.1k.
+The units are context dependent, so here it means kilo - ohms.

 ## Done!